 Xaverian Missionaries serve in twenty countries around the world.
 We have seen first-hand the hardship and devastation caused by sectarianism, economic deprivation, conflict, and war.
 In the past America seemed to be a beacon of light to peoples struggling to achieve “liberty and justice for all.”
 Now the light is dimmed and is in danger of being extinguished.

-On October 8, 2015 The Xaverian Missionaries and the American Humanist Association organized a special conference of dialogue which brought together religious believers, secular humanists, and nonbelievers in conversation to gain perspective on each other’s ways of seeing the world, while embracing commonalities in our human experience that unite us for social change.
+The Xaverian Missionaries and the American Humanist Association organized a special conference of dialogue which brought together religious believers, secular humanists, and nonbelievers in conversation to gain perspective on each other’s ways of seeing the world while embracing commonalities in our human experience that unite us for social change.
 We called it COMMON GROUND 2015.

 Through four panel sessions and networking participants joined academics and leaders from national and local organizations to discuss views on finding meaning in life, ethics and values, and how to collaborate for social action.